From the JASA Journal

 My answer is pretty simple.
-My vision and motivation in practicing Chinese medicine is to do whatever I can to relieve suffering.
+My vision and motivation in practising Chinese medicine is to do whatever I can to relieve suffering.
 On this, I can say by accident, almost

-I realized on one hand there is a great opportunity and on the other hand there is great need to change something in our profession.
+I realized, on one hand, there is a great opportunity and on the other hand, there is a great need to change something in our profession.
 When I started practicing in the ‘80s, I

 was told that Chinese medicine can treat everybody, but cancer was excluded.
 I was therefore surprised that in China, not only was it included, but they had remarkable

 results with cases, while we have less good results in the West.
-I was impressed at the results I was seeing from China and from the quality of life that patients had there
+I was impressed at the results I was seeing from China and by the quality of life that patients had there

 compared to what I was seeing at the hospital that I was working in.